helloworld9948/CN/Labmanual.md

 ---

-## Experiment 5: Obtain a Broadcast Tree for a Subnet
+## Experiment 5: Broadcast Tree for a Subnet

+### **Take an example subnet of hosts and obtain a broadcast tree for the subnet.**

-A broadcast tree is a spanning tree that connects all nodes in a network, ensuring that broadcast messages can be transmitted efficiently to all nodes.
-One common approach is to use a Minimum Spanning Tree (MST) algorithm like Prim's or Kruskal's to derive this tree.
+- A broadcast tree can be derived using a Minimum Spanning Tree (MST) algorithm such as Prim's Algorithm.

 #### Example using Prim’s Algorithm